What You See Is What You Get (Lil' Ed Williams album): Production

 The album was coproduced by Bruce Iglauer.
 Williams wrote 12 of the album's 14 tracks; he employed a pinky slide on many of the songs.
 What You See Is What You Get includes a cover of his uncle J. B. Hutto's "Please Help".
 "Upset Man" was written by the band's bass player, James "Pookie" Young.
 Eddie McKinley joined the band on saxophone.

 Critical reception

 The Chicago Tribune called much of Williams's music "one-dimensional contemporary blues," but acknowledged that McKinley "mercifully brightens the shuffle-heavy grooves."
-The St. Petersburg Times opined that "the band can really dig into a stomping groove, accented by Ed's slide guitar, greasy as a just-lubricated truck axle."
+The St. Petersburg Times said that "the band can really dig into a stomping groove, accented by Ed's slide guitar, greasy as a just-lubricated truck axle."

 The Washington Post concluded that the Imperials "sound like every other baby-boomer, blues 'n' boogie bar band in the land."
 The Los Angeles Times opined that "the Imperials are something of a detriment to Williams' purity, lacking the personality and sense of tradition that Williams so easily possesses."
 The Houston Chronicle determined that Williams "has a seriousness of purpose that, combined with his intuitive understanding and exuberant attack, make this one of the most listenable 'classic' blues albums of recent years."

 AllMusic deemed the album "hard-driving good-time electric blues."